MicrosoftDocs/intellicode/docs/custom-models.md

 4. You’ll be prompted to sign-in with the account you’d like to use.
 5. Upon successful creation of the model, it will be automatically downloaded to Visual Studio.
 You can track the model’s progress by opening the Output Window and switching to IntelliCode in the dropdown.

-You can also build a repository-associated model by [integrating our build task](#build-task) as part of your CI pipeline.
+You can also build a repository-associated model by [integrating our build task](#build-task) as part of your Azure DevOps CI pipeline.

 >[!NOTE]
 >You must open a solution or folder of code in Visual Studio in order to train a model.